IgorLadnik/NodeProcessorCommands/README.md

 # Limitations

 Please note that some commands in <i>master</i> branch
-- deal with local database not available here, and<br/>
+- deal with local resources (SQL Server and RabbitMQ) not available here, and<br/>
 - for remote commands upload a simple file server is required (it may be found here: https://github.com/IgorLadnik/file-server).<br/>

 # Known Issues